How to choose NCEA subjects

 If you want to get an apprenticeship or a job in a particular industry, you could study subjects with skills that will help you get a Vocational Pathway Award.

-Vocational Pathways show you how different NCEA credits relate to the skills employers value, and help you pick a tertiary or trade course that's right for you.
+Vocational Pathways show you how NCEA credits relate to the skills employers value.
+They can help you pick a tertiary or trade course that's right for you.

 If you need help planning a vocational pathway, talk to a career adviser or teacher.